pengnam/SearchEngine/README.txt

 2. Having a ranked score past a certain threshold

-The resultant list contains documents that satisfy either of the two criteria above, and documents in list are ranked by the first priority before the second priority.
+The resultant list contains documents that satisfy either of the two criteria above, and document IDs in this list are ranked by the first priority before the second priority.

 We then implemented a threshold for the resultant list to limit the number of documents returned.